Chiweenie6/My_Projects_Portfolio/README.md

   - [License](#License)

 ## Description
 An application created using React to display projects I have created or helped create.
-The app has a polished look and uses flex for the ability to use easily on a mobile phone or a computer.
+The app has a polished look and uses flex for the ability to used easily on a mobile phone or a computer.

   Deployed App Link: